 The Trust has three funding rounds per year offering grants of up to $10,000 to assist early career artists of exceptional talent to undertake professional development, usually overseas.
 International professional development opportunities allow emerging or early-career artists to gain experience, develop networks and learn skills from the world's best.
-We believe these experiences are invaluable for the individual artists and for the ongoing development of the sector as a whole.
+We believe these experiences are invaluable for the individual artists and for the ongoing development sector as a whole.

-The Cultural Trust funds nationally, and across the spectrum of the arts spanning traditional art forms through to experimental mediums, including visual arts, performing arts, music, literature, design and multimedia.
+The Cultural Trust funds nationally, and across the spectrum of the arts spanning traditional art forms right through to experimental mediums, including visual arts, performing arts, music, literature, design and multimedia.